Breath(ing) with

 Water as Memory, Structure, and Archive

-Informed by workshops I facilitated as part of the Ocean as Archive module at Goldsmiths, we approach water as layered and relational — a medium of memory and movement, holding traces of loss, resilience, silence, and transformation.
+Informed by workshops I have facilitated through the Ocean as Archive module at Goldsmiths, I approach water as layered and relational.
+It holds traces of loss, movement, violence, resilience, silence, and return.

 Listen with your body.